rockfordlhotka/Cloud-Native-HOL/src/Lab02/readme.md

 # Deploy pre-built software into Kubernetes

-In this lab we'll use `kubectl` to deploy the Gateway web site into K8s.
+In this lab we'll use `kubectl` to deploy the Gateway web site into Kubernetes (K8s).

 Lesson goals:

 1. Create ACR credentials so Kubernetes can pull images
 1. Use `kubectl` to deploy ASP.NET Core website
-1. Increase minikube resources

 ## Deploy Website to Kubernetes